SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/process-metrics.md

 ```

-###### Install the Alerts
+#### Install the Alerts

 1. Navigate to the package directory `terraform-sumologic-sumo-logic-monitor/monitor_packages/host_process_metrics/` and run **terraform init. **This will initialize Terraform and will download the required components.
 2. Run **terraform plan **to view the monitors which will be created/modified by Terraform.
 3. Run **terraform apply**.

-###### Post Installation
+#### Post Installation

 If you haven’t enabled alerts or configured notifications through the Terraform procedure outlined above, we highly recommend enabling alerts of interest and configuring each enabled alert to send notifications to other people or services.
-This is detailed in Step 4 of [this document](https://help.sumologic.com/Visualizations-and-Alerts/Alerts/Monitors#Add_a_monitor).
+This is detailed in Step 4 of [this document](/docs/alerts/monitors#Add_a_monitor).

-#### Install the app
+## Install the Host and Process Metrics App

 This section demonstrates how to install the Host and Process Metrics App.

-Now that you have set up a log and metric collection for the Host and Process Metrics App, you can install the Sumo Logic App for Host and Processes to use the pre-configured searches and [Dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/14Hosts_and_Operating_Systems/Host_and_Process_Metrics/Install_the_Host_and_Process_Metrics_app%2C_Alerts%2C_and_view_the_Dashboards#dashboard-filters-with-template-variables).
+Now that you have set up a log and metric collection for the Host and Process Metrics App, you can install the Sumo Logic App for Host and Processes to use the pre-configured searches and dashboards.

 To install the app, do the following:

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app**.**
 2. Select the version of the service you're using and click **Add to Library**. \